cityrpg/CityRPG/README.md

 ## Client/GameConnection

-### GameConnection::cityMenuOpen(names, functions, exitMsg, autoClose)
+### GameConnection::cityMenuOpen(names, functions, exitMsg, autoClose, canOverride)
 Displays a generic menu, currently using a chat-based approach.
 Returns true if the menu opens successfully.
 No eval or script object handling is necessary.

 While this currently resembles the mechanics of classic CityRPG menus (chat-based, type a number), the method of displaying menus is subject to change.
 For best results, make sure to check client.cityMenuOpen before attempting.
 Take note of the default 8-line chat limit.

 **Args:**
-- exitMsg: The message to display when the menu closes
+- exitMsg (str): The message to display when the menu closes
-- menu: A set of fields containing names for each menu item.
+- menu (str, fields): A set of fields containing names for each menu item.
-- functions: The function that will be called corresponding with each name option.
+- functions (str, fields): The function that will be called corresponding with each name option.
 The following are passed to this function, in order: %client (Client object), %input (User input that triggered this menu option), %id (The active ID for the current menu).
-- menuID: A unique identifier for the menu, for reference elsewhere.
-Generally set to the brick that triggered it.
+- menuID (str): A unique identifier for the menu, for reference elsewhere.
+Generally set to the ID of the brick that triggered it.
-- autoClose: (Bool) If set to 'true', the menu will close as soon as the function executes.
+- autoClose (Bool): If set to 'true', the menu will close as soon as the function executes.
+- canOverride (Bool): If set to 'true', the menu will close automatically if another menu is opened.
+If false, other menus will be blocked from opening.

 **Example:**
 ```
 %menu = "Option 1" TAB "Option 2";
 %functions = "announce" TAB "talk";
-findClientByName(Blockhead).cityMenuOpen(%menu, %functions, "", "", true);
+findClientByName(Blockhead).cityMenuOpen(%menu, %functions, "", "", true, false);
 ```

 Result: